Armael/pixels/README.md

 ## protocol

-The server expects UDP packets.
-An UDP packet should contain one or several concatenated *pixel commands*.
+The server expects TCP packets.
+An TCP packet should contain one or several concatenated *pixel commands*.
 A pixel command consists of 7 bytes, and tells the server to draw one colored pixel: